Resources for K-12 Education

-A dozen way to grab your students’ attention!
+A dozen ways to grab your students’ attention!

 General Indonesia Teaching and Learning Resources

 - TOP RESOURCE: CultureGrams–You probably already know that CultureGrams is a reliable way to access basic information about countries, including maps, images, videos, interviews, economic data and histories.
 To access the CultureGrams website, log in to your Seattle Public Library account and visit this page.
-Scroll down and select CultureGrams.
 Navigate to either the “World” or “Kids” version of the Indonesia CultureGram.

 - Suggested activity: Data literacy: Use the “Build-Your-Own Graphs and Tables” tool to generate content applicable to your classroom.
 Try comparing Indonesia to the US or to the countries with which it shares islands: Timor-Leste, Brunei and Malaysia.
 The data in the graphs and tables comes from the CIA World Fact Book.

 - The national language of Indonesia is Indonesian (Bahasa Indonesia).
 For a brief history, see Dr George Quinn’s introduction.